 NA– NA= sanguine passive aggressive

 NPA– NPA= sanguine perfectionistic passive aggressive

 Passive aggressive types may be prone to submissive behavior.
 For purposes of identification, we call the A= types "compliant types" and the A– types "non-compliant types".
 In dominant-submissive relationships, non-compliant types can play either the dominant or submissive role, depending on the partner, while compliant types will always seek to play the submissive role.

 Caricatures of the NPA types

-This site contains caricatures of the various NPA character types, excerpted from our eBook.
-We suggest that you begin with the sanguine (narcissistic) N type.
+This site contains caricatures of the various NPA character types, excerpted from our eBook, "NPA Theory of Personality".
+We suggest that you begin with the sanguine N type.
 Note that the detailed descriptions of the various character types are caricatures that are meant to greatly magnify the specific characteristics, and foibles, of the various types and are not meant to be taken literally.
 The pejorative aspects of the descriptions may be considered to be the potential "worst" qualities of the various types.